neil-coretainium/applescript-mcp/memory-bank/progress.md

 # Progress: Capture One MCP Server

 ## 1. Current Status
-MCP server is running and exposes the first Capture One automation tool (batch renaming) via the new `captureOneCategory`.
+MCP server is running and exposes Capture One automation tools via the `captureOneCategory`, including document/variant management and batch renaming functionality.

 ## 2. What Works
 - MCP server infrastructure and category system.
+- `captureOneCategory` with the following tools:
-- `captureOneCategory` with `batch_rename_collection` tool (sorts by date and batch renames variants, with optional counter reset).
+  - `batch_rename_collection`: Sorts by date and batch renames variants, with optional counter reset
+  - `listDocumentsAndVariants`: Retrieves all open documents and their variants in current collections
-- Tool parameter schema for `resetCounter`.
+- Tool parameter schemas for all tools.

 ## 3. What's Next / In Progress
 - Expose additional AppleScripts (e.g., resume_counter, apply_keywords, navigation scripts) as MCP tools.